dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/generative_model.svg' width="70%"/>
 </p>

 In the example above, the blue region shows the true data distribution ($$p_{data}$$), where black dot represents each image in dataset.
-Now our model, a neural network in yellow draws points from unit Gaussian, red in color, and generates a distribution as shown in green color which is the distribution learned by model ($$p_{model}$$ or $$\hat{p_{\theta}}$$).
+Now our model, a neural network in yellow draws points from unit Gaussian, red in color, and generates a distribution as shown in green color which is the distribution learned by model ($$p_{model}$$ or $$\hat{p}_{\theta}$$).
 Our goal then is find parameters $$\theta$$ of model that produce a distribution that closely matches the true data distribution.
 Therefore, you can imagine the green distribution starting out random and then the training process iteratively changing the parameters $$\theta$$ to stretch and squeeze it to better match the blue distribution.
-There are many loss function as in case of supervised learning which deal with comparing two distribution such as Kullback-Liebler (KL) divergence, Reverse-KL divergence and Jenson-Shannon Divergence (JSD).
+There are many loss function --as in case of supervised learning-- which deal with comparing two distribution such as Kullback-Liebler (KL) divergence, Reverse-KL divergence and Jenson-Shannon Divergence (JSD).
 These belong to F-divergence class of probability distance metrics.
 The other class is Integral Probability Metrics (IPMs).
 For the IPMS, we have the Wassterstein distance(which is used in the WGAN) and the Maximum Mean Discrepancy (MMD).
 Difference between F-divergence and IPMs is F-divergences determine distance using division of two probability distributions, $$\frac{P(x)}{Q(x)}$$ and IPMs use the difference, P(x) - Q(x).

 <p align="center">
 <img src='/images/gan/distances.png' width="70%"/>